vibhoragarwal/techvibhor/_posts/aws_athena.md

    can be 2-5 seconds in this application.
 Stats can be  collected and produced in API response (recommended for easier trace of performance bottlenecks).

 9\.
 Continued, Athena provides options for provisioned capacity, but that is minimum 4 DPU (1 DPU=4 VCPU); if you do not need 16 vCPU for your app, you should keep no provisioned capacity to save on redundant compute.
-This option is good where we have say 15-20 Athena based applications in our system.
+This option is good where you have say 15-20 Athena based applications in our system.

 10\.
-Continued, Athena serverless can be warmed up by firing a simple query (SELECT A from DB.TABLE LIMIT 1) just before we expect client to do actual querying.
+Continued, Athena serverless can be warmed up by firing a simple query (SELECT A from DB.TABLE LIMIT 1) just before you expect client to do actual querying.
    This will make Athena spin up compute and hopefully, keep it warmed up until the real query is fired (of course not guaranteed but this technique is quite effective for example, with heavy lambda functions)